MohsenZ72/lyvely-test/README.md

   - `/profile/1`: Your account
   - `/profile/2`, `/profile/3`, ...: Other users' profiles
 - **Follow/Unfollow**: You can follow and unfollow users directly from their profile.
+- **Search client-side in Followers/Following**: Users can search and filter through their followers and following lists.

 - **Image error handling**: The project uses conditional logic to replace broken images with fallback images.
 - **Tailwind CSS**: The project uses Tailwind CSS for utility-first styling.